arcadiapage/arcadiapage.github.io/resources.md

 ✨ This index page is focused on listing the resouces that I view as **the most essential**.
 But for categories where I've decided to go more in depth, there is the galaxy 🌌 symbol next to a link for a full page dedicated to that topic.

 ✨ As a library visitor, feel free to leave a comment in the chatbox.
-If you have more in-depth inquires, sending me an [email me](mailto:arcadia@arcadiapage.com) would be better.
+If you have more in-depth inquires, sending me an [email](mailto:arcadia@arcadiapage.com) would be better.

 ![](https://64.media.tumblr.com/0796361c903bbe4e8000bb1b932096bf/7cf915f60095705b-fb/s250x400/d543a435469cd128d04a18183c8620edeb5c06fd.gif)